 Physical exercise may help lower some of these risk factors by: Lowering blood pressure and triglycerides (a form of fat in the blood) Raising HDL (high density lipoproteins) (“good”) cholesterol levels.
 Reducing risk of overweight and obesity, when paired with a reduced-calorie diet.

-Exercise strengthens the heart and enhances blood vessel flexibility.
-It also helps manage weight, decrease blood pressure, and boost cholesterol levels.
-Aim for at least 150 minutes of moderate aerobic exercise or 75 minutes of intense activity per week, combined with muscle-strengthening activities.
+Exercise makes the heart stronger and helps blood vessels stay flexible.
+It also helps control weight, lower blood pressure, and improve cholesterol.
+Try to get at least 150 minutes of moderate exercise or 75 minutes of intense exercise each week, along with activities that build muscle.

 Heart-Healthy Diet: